OSGeo/gdal/gdal/doc/source/drivers/raster/bag.rst

       $ gdalinfo BAG:"data/test_vr.bag":supergrid:3:5

--  Converting a BAG in resampling mode with default parameters (use of minimum resolution of supergrids, MAX value population rule, no interpolation):
+-  Converting a BAG in resampling mode with default parameters (use of minimum resolution of supergrids, MAX value population rule):

    ::